oracle/terraform-provider-oci/docs/resources/identity/ui_password.md

 ## Attributes Reference
 * `user_id` - The OCID of the user.
 * `password` - The user's password for the Console.
-* `time_created` - The date and time the password was created.
+* `time_created` - The date and time the password was created, in the format defined by RFC3339.
+Example: `2016-08-25T21:10:29.600Z`.
 * `state` - The user's current state.
-[CREATING, ACTIVE, INACTIVE, DELETING, DELETED]
+Allowed values are: [CREATING, ACTIVE, INACTIVE, DELETING, DELETED]
-* `inactive_status` - The detailed status of INACTIVE lifecycleState.
+* `inactive_status` - The detailed status of INACTIVE `lifecycleState`.